-Win All the Rewards from Deadpool's Daily Quest
+How to Win All the Rewards From Deadpool's Daily Quest

 The new daily PVE (Player Vs Environment) event, Deadpool's Daily Quest, is the best thing to happen to Marvel Puzzle Quest (MPQ) in months.
 Collecting covers for 3star characters and earning several thousand Iso-8 crystals daily is a win/win situation for MPQ players and for MPQ's programming company.
 Players progress faster and feel rewarded for their time playing.
 The large Iso crystal rewards allow players to level their characters faster as well, pushing them into more challenging competition scaling where they are more likely to buy health packs, shields, boosts, and Iso-8.
 Regardless of the motivations behind the new daily event, the feedback has been hugely positive.